BA, MA, LLB, LLM

-Simon joined the Open University Law School as a Lecturer in Law in October 2013.
+Simon is a Senior lecturer in law, who joined the Open University Law School in October 2013.
 Prior to this he studied for a PhD in Law at the University of Nottingham, which he was awarded in 2015.
 Simon initially completed undergraduate and masters degrees in history at the University of Sheffield, specialising in historical theory and the history of Nazi Germany, before undertaking the GDL and LPC at the College of Law, Guildford.
-He trained and qualified as a solicitor at commercial firm DLA Piper UK LLP between 2007-2009 (currently non-practising) and re-entered academia via an LLM from the University of Birmingham, in which he studied aspects of legal and criminal theory and international law.
+He trained and qualified as a solicitor at commercial firm DLA Piper UK LLP between 2007-2009 (currently non-practising) and re-entered academia via an LLM from the University of Birmingham, in which he studied aspects of legal theory, criminal theory and international law.

 Simon's research covers aspects of history, theory and law, particularly public law.
 He is interested in the role law plays in authoritarian regimes, past and present, including to communicate ideology, regulate compliance, and foster consent.